gavi210/UZH_ECMASCRIPT_PROJECT/lwms_ric/README.md

 ## Tasks Achieved
 - Project is organized into folders, with relative module imports
-- Extended functionalities of the args parser
+- Extended functionalities of the args parser (process multiple tests)
 - Run multiple test and prompt the execution time

 ## To be done
 - Relative import manager at build time (avoid dealing with hard coded absolute paths)
-- Define more complex functions
+- Define more complex functions, describe the tests executed and define possible outcome expectations
 - Define a better folder organization for the test files
 - Embed QuickJs runtime to have performance comparisons